Research Opportunities

 The Research Cluster Coordinator will report directly to the Cluster Lead Principal Investigator and will work with the other cluster investigators, national and international collaborators, and other staff and investigators at UBC-V, UBC-O, and elsewhere.

-• Identifies appropriate funding sources and opportunities.
+• Identifies appropriate funding sources and generates excitement amongst the cluster members for new opportunities.

 • Prepares comprehensive reports and financial forecasts.